-In the Settings app, click on the Users tile to open the panel.
+Click on the Users tile to open the panel in the Settings app.

 In the System Settings -> Users settings panel, Click the label ····· next to Password.
-If you are changing the password for a different user, you will first need to Unlock the panel.
+If you are changing the Password for a different user, you will need to Unlock the panel first.

-Enter your current password, then a new password.
-Enter your new password again in the Verify New Password field.
+Enter your current Password, then a new password.
+Finally, enter your new Password again in the Verify New Password field.

-You can press the icon to automatically generate a random password.
+You can press the icon to generate a random password automatically.

 Once you are done, click the Change button to complete the process.

 You can use the command line terminal to change your Password as well.
 Below is a post that shows you how to do that.